nanoframework/nanoFramework.Azure.Devices/README.md

 DeviceClient azureIoT = new DeviceClient(IotBrokerAddress, DeviceID, SasKey);
 ```

-Note: please see the previous section to understand how to better pass the certificate for your usage.
+Note: please see the previous section to understand how to better parse the certificate for your usage.
 The example shows the certificate uploaded into the device and not in the code.

 ### Getting and updating Twin